 Dr. Tracy Love-Geffen assumed the role of Interim Director of the School of Speech, Language, Hearing Sciences following Dr. Shapiro’s retirement.
 Well prepared for the appointment.
 Dr. Love-Geffen served as co-Director (with Dr. Lew Shapiro) of the SDSU-UCSD Doctoral Program in Language and Communicative Disorders, with research interests focused on language processing in both language impaired and language unimpaired child and adult populations.
 She earned her Ph.D. and M.A. degrees at UCSD and her B.A. at Brandeis University.

-The school of SLHS will be visible to more people now that The Clay Gateway was unveiled on November 3, 2016.
-An ebullient ceremony heralded the establishment of an official entrance to SDSU and from it, visitors, faculty and students have a majestic view of expansive campus grounds that lead directly to the iconic Hepner Hall, a historic mission style building with bell towers.
+The school of SLHS became more visible now that The Clay Gateway was unveiled on November 3, 2016.
+An ebullient ceremony heralded the establishment of an official entrance to SDSU and from it, visitors, faculty and students have a majestic view of expansive campus grounds that lead directly to the iconic Hepner Hall, a historic mission-style building with bell towers.
 The long view is pleasing.
-This newly designated official marker is a short block from the building that houses SLHS and the Speech and Hearing Clinic .
+This newly designated official marker is a short block from the building that houses SLHS and the Speech and Hearing Clinic.
 Adding to the mix, SLHS prominently sits across the street from KPBS TV and radio station.
 The Gateway will clearly mark the entry to SDSU.
 While important looking in daytime, it is really impressive at night, with back-lit letters and upward lighting of the tower.
 President Hirshman was as enthusiastic as the 200 people in attendance at the opening ceremony, saying “Come at night and drive past it……It is spectacular.
 It’s beautiful in the daytime and even more beautiful at night.”
 SLHS facilities are in good company.